 How often should I replace my windows?

-Determining how often to replace your windows usually depends on the level of wear or damage they sustain.
-Well-maintained windows can last 15–50 years but should be replaced if you recognize signs they’re not performing correctly.
+How frequently you replace windows depends on the level of wear or damage they sustain.
+They can last between 15–50 years, and you should replace them if you notice they’re not performing correctly.

 Is it better to replace all windows at once?